lgibson212/presentations/README.md

 In python 3 you nearly always get a generator^ object from operations such as zip or range.

-In Python 3 zip returns an iterator^, use list or dict to see its content.
+In python 3 zip() returns an iterator^, use list() or dict() to see its content.

-^Every generator is an iterator, but not vice versa.
+...^Every generator is an iterator, but not vice versa.
 (An iterator is an iterable.)
 This produces less memory overhead, as no big iterable is created, holding all the needed values.

-An iterator is an object that implements *next*. next is expected to return the next element of the iterable object that returned it, and raise a StopIteration exception when no more elements are available.
+...An iterator is an object that implements *next*. next is expected to return the next element of the iterable object that returned it, and raise a StopIteration exception when no more elements are available.

 If you want to get the list, call list() on the generator.